Topics in String Theory and Quantum Gravity: Field-theoretical approach to quantum gravity

 where $m(\tau)$ is the monopole moment of the detector.
-Furthermore, assume that we are in Minkowski space and that the field $\phi(x)$ is in its ground state $|0_{M}\rangle$.
-For a general trayectory the detector will not remain in its ground state with energy $E_{0}$, but will go to an excited state with $E>E_{0}$ while the field will be also in an excited state $|\psi\rangle$.
-For $|c|<<1$ the amplitude for this process to ocur is
+Furthermore, let us assume that we are in Minkowski space and that the field $\phi(x)$ is in its ground state $|0_{M}\rangle$.
+As we will see, for a general trajectory the detector will not remain in its ground state with energy $E_{0}$, but will jump to an excited state with $E>E_{0}$, while the field will also be in some excited state $|\psi\rangle$.
+For $|c|\ll 1$ the amplitude for this process to occur is